NIEM/NIEM.github.io/community/health/tutorials/201/index.md

 Click on "save subset schema to a file," which will bring up a standard file save dialog screen.
 The resulting files will include a "wantlist" (manifest) of the schema types and elements required to completely define your subset schema and a spreadsheet view of your subset schema.
 The generate wantlist and general spreadsheet options are for advanced users that are generating a large subset schema incrementally over time.

 You now have the basic IEPD files generated and saved on your system.
 You may now further fill out documentation files in your IEPD folders and use the IEPD schema files to develop NIEM-compliant information exchange code.
-For more information on working with NIEM see <https://www.niem.gov/training>.
+For more information on working with NIEM see [training]({{ '/training/'  | relative_url }}).

 ## Map NIEM to Vocabulary Code Sets